 When performing biphasic-solute-on-rigid contact, a two-pass analysis should not be used; the biphasic-solute surface should be the slave surface.

-Biphasic-Solute Contact
+Biphasic-Solute and Multiphasic Contact

-The sliding3 implementation for sliding interfaces can deal with biphasic-solute contact surfaces (including biphasic-solute-on-biphasic-solute, biphasic-solute-on-biphasic, biphasic-solute-on-elastic, biphasic-solute-on-rigid).
-It allows for the possibility to track fluid and solute flow across the contact interface.
+The sliding3 implementation for sliding interfaces can deal with biphasic-solute contact surfaces (including biphasic-solute-on-biphasic-solute, biphasic-solute-on-biphasic, biphasic-solute-on-elastic, biphasic-solute-on-rigid) and the sliding-multiphasic contact interface can similarly deal with multiphasic contact surfaces.
+These contact interfaces allow for the possibility to track fluid and solute flow across the contact interface.
 In other words, fluid and solute can flow from one side of the contact interface to the other.
 To use this feature, the user must define additional contact parameters, namely:

 <pressure_penalty>1.0</pressure_penalty>